nucypher/nucypher/docs/source/architecture/contracts.md

 ### The Staker Bonds to a Worker ("Ursula")
 The staker must specify a worker who will confirm the activity and sign on behalf of this staker by calling the `StakingEscrow.setWorker(address)` method.
-Changing a worker is allowed no more than 1 time in `StakingEscrow.minWorkerPeriods()`.
+Changing a worker is allowed no more than once within `StakingEscrow.minWorkerPeriods()`.
 Only the worker can confirm activity.